-This is ‘Spider-Man 2’ the novelization, based on the motion picture and was published in 2004, the same time the movie was released at the cinemas!
-Having enjoyed the first ‘Spider-Man’ novelization by Peter David, I was keen to continue reading the original ‘Spider-Man’ movies in book form.
+This is the movie novelization of ‘Spider-Man 2’, based on the motion picture.
+It was published in 2004, the same year that the movie was released at cinemas!
+Having enjoyed the first ‘Spider-Man’ movie novelization by Peter David, I was keen to continue reading the original ‘Spider-Man’ film trilogy in book form.

-This book is based on the screenplay by Alvin Sargent; based on the screen story by David Koepp (or is it Michael Chabon?), Alfred Gough and Miles Millar and based on the Marvel comic book by Stan Lee and Steve Ditko.
-This is the best of the three movie novelizations of the original trilogy, as ‘Spider-Man 2’, as that is my favourite movie from the trilogy.
+The second movie novelization is based on the screenplay by Alvin Sargent, based on the screen story by David Koepp (or is it Michael Chabon?), Alfred Gough and Miles Millar, and based on the Marvel comic book by Stan Lee and Steve Ditko.
+This is the best of the three movie novelizations of the original trilogy, as ‘Spider-Man 2’ is my favourite out of the trilogy.

-It was when I purchased all three novelizations of the ‘Spider-Man’ trilogy in 2007 that I got into reading ‘Spider-Man 2’ as a book.
-Like the first ‘Spider-Man’ book, ‘Spider-Man 2’ is a very engrossing read as I enjoyed reading the characters and exploring more of the world of Spider-Man.
+It was when I purchased all three movie novelizations of the ‘Spider-Man’ film trilogy in 2007 that I got into reading ‘Spider-Man 2’ as a book.
+Like the first ‘Spider-Man’ book, ‘Spider-Man 2’ is a very engrossing read, as I enjoyed exploring the characters and exploring more of the world of Spider-Man.

-As I understand it, many scenes of ‘Spider-Man 2’ were cut out from the finished theatrical release.
-Some of those scenes have been reincorporated into the extended cut of ‘Spider-Man 2.1’ on DVD.
-I hope I’ll get to see ‘Spider-Man 2.1’ on DVD and Blu-ray and I can recall reading some of the new and extended scenes in the book.
+As I understand it, many scenes of ‘Spider-Man 2’ were cut from the finished theatrical release.
+Some of those scenes have been reincorporated into the extended cut called ‘Spider-Man 2.1’.
+I’ve now seen ‘Spider-Man 2.1’ on DVD and Blu-ray and I can recall reading some of the new and extended scenes in the book.

-Again, Peter David enhances more on the characters and their emotions in this story, especially with Peter Parker.
-I like how Peter’s journey as Spider-Man is enhanced by his consuming guilt for letting his uncle down, especially when he’s haunted by his ghost, before he decides giving up being Spidey.
+Again, Peter David enhances more on the characters and their emotions throughout this story, especially with Peter Parker.
+I like how Peter’s journey as Spider-Man is enhanced by his consuming guilt for letting his uncle down, especially when he’s haunted by his ghost before he decides to give up being Spider-Man.

-I could easily relate to Peter Parker in the book as well as the film how he was struggling to cope with the pressures of balancing his normal life to being Spidey.
-His pain of losing Mary Jane forever because of his role as Spider-Man was very heart and gut-wrenching to read as I felt those emotions.
+I could easily relate to Peter Parker in the book as well as in the film on how he struggled to cope with the pressures of balancing his normal life to being Spidey.
+His pain of losing Mary Jane forever because of his role as Spider-Man was very heart-breaking and gut-wrenching to read in the book, as I felt those emotions.

 The book opens with two new chapters that weren’t featured in the film.
 These new chapters were added by Peter David.
 The first chapter has Dr. Octavius meeting Dr. Connors at ESU University before they get attacked by a man in a robot.
 Spidey swings in and rescues Octavius from the robot.